Skillogs — Mobile Experience

 The Objective

-Design and deliver native mobile apps for iOS and Android that allow learners to
+Design and deliver native mobile apps for iOS and Android that allow learners to access courses on the go, track their progress, connect with peers, and share certifications through LinkedIn integration.

 Access and complete courses on the go